Modern Slavery Statement - Boodle Hatfield

 We provide mandatory modern slavery training to all partners and staff and the firm has a Modern Slavery Policy in place which provides guidance and procedures for reporting modern slavery concerns.
 Our Risk and Compliance team oversee compliance with our policies and provide ongoing training and guidance to the firm on regulatory compliance.

+During the reporting period, we hosted a training session for partners and staff, delivered by a UK registered charity specialising in modern slavery.
+This included training on risks present within the UK, which has helped to inform our understanding of localised risk and reinforces that modern slavery is not limited to high-risk jurisdictions overseas.
 Partners and members of staff are required to report any known or suspected breaches of laws or ethical standards.
 Our whistleblowing policy supports those who wish to raise concerns about any matter, including slavery and human trafficking.

 Monitoring & review